 Step Two: Learn about the “active listening” technique

 Active listening is a specific process that is designed for all communicators in a conversation to feel heard and understood.
 There is nothing worse than when you feel like the person you’re communicating with isn’t listening.
-It’s terribly frustrating when you see the other person tune out, just waiting until they can make their next point.
+It’s terribly frustrating when you see the other person tune out during an argument, just waiting until they can make their next point.

 With the active listening technique, communicators take turns being the “communicator” or the “listener.”
 These roles are very different and each member needs to be clear about which role they are playing and what the goal of that role is.